guitarvydas/guitarvydas.github.io/_posts/2022-03-03-Optimizing.md

 I used *awk* to build a peephole optimizer for my 8080 C compiler.

-The algorithm for peepholing is trivial - search for a pattern, then replace (even Word can do this :-).
+The algorithm for peepholing is trivial - (1) search for a pattern, then, (2) replace (even Word® can do this :-).

 How do you search for a pattern?
 Brute force.
 Also known as inferencing / backtracking / PROLOG / miniKanren / core.logic / Relational Programming.